 Defining abstract superclasses is recommended when 3 or more conceptually similar classes exist in the model; the similar classes have some of the same attributes or relationships; and the allowed values of shared attributes are the same.
 It is not necessary that the classes bind exactly the same sets of attributes or have exactly the same relationships.

-Note that both associations and attributes are inherited by subclasses, unless explicitly overridden.
-While overriding is permitted, its use is discouraged because of the additional complexity it introduces, conceptually as well as in data formats and implementations.
+Subclasses inherit both associations and attributes, unless explicitly overridden.
+While overriding is permitted, it introduces additional complexity in data formats and implementations.
 Instead of overriding, the model should be changed to move the attribute or association down in the hierarchy and assign it only to classes where its use is permitted.

 Subclasses versus category attribute

-One common problem arises when a class can be partitioned into disjoint subsets distinguished by a type characteristic.
-For example, the class “Buoy” can be partitioned into different types of buoys: cardinal buoys, lateral buoys, isolated danger buoys, safe water buoys, special-purpose buoys, emergency wreck markers, and installation buoys.
-S-101 defines a feature class for each of the 7 types.
-An alternative approach might be to model a Buoy feature class with a categoryOfBuoy attribute that can take one of 7 values (cardinal, lateral, etc.) as depicted in Figure 7-4.
+There are different ways of modelling the same item.
+For example, in order to indicate different buoy types, either the subclass approach or the enumeration approach (categoryOf) can be used.
+Both approaches are depicted in Figure 7-4.